 Mechanics – The high-tech machine’s basis

 Today’s high-tech machines operate on the edge of physics.
-As a result, the functional requirements and underlying complexity of those high-tech systems has increased.
+As a result, the functional requirements and underlying complexity of those high-tech systems have increased.
 A typical machine contains multiple mechanical subsystems and parts, such as the machine frame, product carriers and handlers, covering, cabinets for electronics, storage units and cooling systems.
 In practice the specific requirements (i.e. dimensions and form factors, required accuracies, mass of the product and machine) and design choices of new products for individual customers mostly lead to new mechanical designs.
 To minimize costs, risks and lead time, at NTS we re-use proven technology like previously realized designs, globally and in detail, as well as vendor components.

 Mechanical engineering: First determine customer specifications